ganrad/nodejs-aks-cosmosdb-po-api/README.md

-# Use *Azure DevOps Project* to build and deploy a containerized Nodejs *Microservice*
+# Use *Azure DevOps Projects* to build and deploy a Nodejs *Microservice* on Azure
-This project details the steps for deploying a *Express.js* application using the [Azure DevOps Projects](https://azure.microsoft.com/en-us/features/devops-projects/) PaaS service.
-This application exposes a simple REST API for manipulating (CRUD) *Purchase Orders* and the purchase order documents (JSON messages) are persisted in a [Azure CosmosDB](https://azure.microsoft.com/en-us/services/cosmos-db/) No-SQL database.
+This project describes the steps for building and deploying a containerized *Node.js* microservice using [Azure DevOps Projects](https://azure.microsoft.com/en-us/features/devops-projects/).
+The microservice exposes a simple REST API for manipulating (CRUD) *Purchase Orders* and the purchase order documents (JSON messages) are persisted in a [Azure CosmosDB](https://azure.microsoft.com/en-us/services/cosmos-db/) No-SQL database.

 With Azure DevOps Projects, there are two options for building and deploying a containerized application
 1. [Azure App Service on Linux](https://docs.microsoft.com/en-us/azure/app-service/containers/app-service-linux-intro).
 Refer to **Section [A]** in order to build and deploy this application to [Web App for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/) on Azure App Service.